Last Updated on December 3, 2020

 3. Check program requirements

-Once applicants have determined which skilled immigration program they will be applying under, they should confirm that they meet the requirements for that program.
+Once applicants have determined which skilled immigration program they will be applying to, they should confirm that they meet the requirements for that program.

 For information on the Federal Skilled Worker Program requirements, click here.